CLCL-Geneva/BLM-SNFDisentangling/README.md

 Inspired by computational methods on vision, we develop a new linguistic task, to learn more disentangled linguistic representations that reflect the underlying linguistic rules of grammar.
 The solution of the tasks requires identifying the underlying rules that generate compositional datasets (like Raven’s progressive matrices), but for language.
 We call them Blackbird’s Language Matrices (BLMs).

+### Publications

-[This paper](https://arxiv.org/abs/2205.10866) describes the project, and the first BLM dataset generated within this paradigm.
+[Blackbird's language matrices (BLMs): a new benchmark to investigate disentangled generalisation in neural networks](https://arxiv.org/abs/2205.10866) describes the project, and the first BLM dataset generated within this paradigm.

+[BLM-AgrF: A New French Benchmark to Investigate Generalization of Agreement in Neural Networks](https://aclanthology.org/2023.eacl-main.99/) describes the BLM_AgrF dataset -- subject-verb agreement in French.

+[Grammatical information in BERT sentence embeddings as two-dimensional arrays (to appear at RepL4NLP 2023)]() describes the impact of reshaping BERT sentence embeddings to 2D arrays on detecting subject-verb agreement information.

 ## Data